xraypy/feff85exafs/src/OPCONSAT/README.md

 [`libfeffphases` library](../POT/README.md) whenever the MPSE calculation is turned on.

+# NOTE: Currently disabled!

+To turn opconsat back on:

+ * Edit `../json-fortran/json_read_libpotpht.f` and uncomment the
+   reading of the `iplsmn` parameter at lines 266-267
+ * Edit `../POT/libpotph.f` and uncomment call to `feffloss` at lines 292-294
+ * Write a `Makefile` for this part of Feff!!

 # Build and install

 To build, type `scons`.
 This will build: